deatrich/linux-home-server/linux-server.md

     $ sudo chmod g+ws shared
 ~~~~

-Here are 3 example directories to create for differing purposes; other
+Here are 3 example directories to create for differing purposes:\
+ 'Music', 'Protected' and 'Test'\
-examples might be 'Videos' and 'Pictures':
+other examples might be 'Videos' and 'Pictures':
- 'Music', 'Protected' and 'Test'.

-You will be able to create directories from your devices as well as you
+You will be able to create directories from your devices as well.
-use Samba services.

 ~~~~ {.shell}
     $ cd /data/shared